AlainParadis/program-transformation/university.md

 	For university Arts students, the Graphic Design program offers a clear path from academic exploration to creative employment.
 It’s a chance to apply artistic instincts in real-world contexts, build a professional portfolio, and master industry-standard tools.
 With hands-on learning, career-focused training, and exposure to design professionals, the program empowers students to turn their degree into a dynamic, job-ready skill set.
 </p>
 <blockquote>
 	“Bring your degree.
 Bring your drive.
-Shape the next generation of design.”
+Turn your creativity into a career.”
 </blockquote>
 <p>
 	Furthermore, university grads bring maturity, focus, and life experience to the our college classrooms.
 Their presence elevates the learning environment, for themselves and for their peers.